This Ipsos UK Survey and your personal data

 https://www.shapingtv.co.uk/wp-content/uploads/2023/03/Thank-you-leaflet_ENG.pdf

-• How many people there are in your household in different age groups
+- How many people there are in your household in different age groups

-• The occupational details of the main income earner in your household
+- The occupational details of the main income earner in your household

-• For each member of your household, their age, gender, working status, marital status, terminal age of education, whether they are the main shopper, their ethnic background and whether they have any long-term physical or mental health conditions or illness
+- For each member of your household, their age, gender, working status, marital status, terminal age of education, whether they are the main income earner and whether they are the main shopper

-• How many people there are in your household in different age groups
+- How many people there are in your household in different age groups

-• The occupational details of the main income earner in your household
+- The occupational details of the main income earner in your household

 Ipsos and PAMCo have a legitimate interest in processing the Barb data with the PAMCo data in order to create efficiencies within the PAMCo survey that allow us to produce national statistics about newspaper and magazine readership.
-The processing of Barb data with PAMCo data is beneficial to survey participants as it avoids us asking you the same questions twice.
+The processing of Barb data with PAMCo data is beneficial to survey participants as it voids us asking you the same questions twice.

 We make you aware when you take part in the Barb survey that some of the data collected about you and your household in the Barb survey will be processed with the answers you or another household member provide in the PAMCo survey.

-We also seek your specific consent when you agree to take part in the PAMCo survey to having data that was collected about you and your household in the Barb survey processed alongside the answers that you provide in the PAMCo survey.
+We also seek your consent when you agree to take part in the PAMCo survey to having data that was collected about you and your household in the Barb survey processed alongside the answers that you provide in the PAMCo survey.

 Ipsos UK will use your personal data and responses solely for research purposes and to produce anonymous, statistical research findings and insights.

-Ipsos UK will keep your responses in strict confidence in accordance with this Privacy Policy.
+Ipsos UK will keep your responses in strict confidence in accordance with this Privacy Notice.
 Ipsos UK can assure you that you will NOT be identifiable in any results, either published or shared with our clients.

-If you did not agree to be recontacted for the purpose of further research, any contact details you share with us as part of this research will be used solely for the purpose of quality control, responding to any communication you send to us or to send you your incentive. +-
+If you did not agree to be recontacted for the purpose of further research, any contact details you share with us as part of this research will be used solely for the purpose of quality control, responding to any communication you send to us or to send you your incentive.

 If you did agree to be recontacted for further research after completing the PAMCo survey, your contact details may also be used by Ipsos for that purpose.